ograycode/ServiceZen/README.md

 *   django-tokenapi

 ## Setup
 Ensure that Pip, Django 1.5 and Python 2.7 are installed before proceeding.
-The following is targeted at Ubuntu based distributions, but should run work on a variety of platforms.
+The following is targeted at Ubuntu based distributions, but should run on a variety of platforms.

 1. ``pip install django-bootstrap3``
 2. ``pip install django-tokenapi``